Cost of LivingUpdated May 2026

 Is McKinney Cheap or Expensive for Cost of Living?

-Why does cost of living cost less in McKinney? a tourism-plus-agriculture economy where seasonal rhythms create predictable pricing patterns The south region's Mild winters save on heating, but cooling costs, hurricane insurance, and storm-proofing eat into those savings quickly., and TX's regulatory environment also play a role.
-Your budget will stretch further here than in most cities we track.
+Why do cost of living cost more in McKinney? a tourism-plus-agriculture economy where seasonal rhythms create predictable pricing patterns The south region's Mild winters save on heating, but cooling costs, hurricane insurance, and storm-proofing eat into those savings quickly., and TX's regulatory environment also play a role.
+Expect pricing that won't surprise you relative to the rest of the country.

 Practical Advice for McKinney